HEAPLab/ASPIS/README.md

 The compiled passes can be found as shared object files (`.so`) into the `build/passes` directory, and are described in the following.
 In order to apply the optimization, you must use LLVM  `opt` loading the respective shared object file.

 ### Data protection
-Developers can select one of the following passes for data protection using the `-eddi_verify` flag:
+Developers can select one of the following passes for data protection using the `-eddi-verify` flag:

-- `libEDDI.so` with the `-eddi_verify` flag is the implementation of EDDI in LLVM;
+- `libEDDI.so` with the `-eddi-verify` flag is the implementation of EDDI in LLVM;
-- `libFDSC.so` with the `-eddi_verify` flag is the implementation of Full Duplication with Selective Checking, an extension of EDDI in which consistency checks are only inserted at basic blocks having multiple predecessors.
+- `libFDSC.so` with the `-eddi-verify` flag is the implementation of Full Duplication with Selective Checking, an extension of EDDI in which consistency checks are only inserted at basic blocks having multiple predecessors.
-- `libSEDDI.so` with the `-eddi_verify` flag is the implementeation of selective-EDDI (sEDDI), an extension of EDDI in which consistency checks are inserted only at `branch` and `call` instructions (no `store`).
+- `libSEDDI.so` with the `-eddi-verify` flag is the implementeation of selective-EDDI (sEDDI), an extension of EDDI in which consistency checks are inserted only at `branch` and `call` instructions (no `store`).

-Before and after the application of the `-eddi_verify` passes, developers must apply the `-func_ret_to_ref` and the `-duplicate_globals` passes, respectively.
+Before and after the application of the `-eddi-verify` passes, developers must apply the `-func-ret-to-ref` and the `-duplicate-globals` passes, respectively.

 ### Control-Flow Checking
 These are the alternative passes for control-flow checking:
-- `libCFCSS.so` with the `-cfcss_verify` is the implementation of CFCSS in LLVM;
+- `libCFCSS.so` with the `-cfcss-verify` is the implementation of CFCSS in LLVM;
-- `libRASM.so` with the `-rasm_verify` is the implementation of RASM in LLVM;
+- `libRASM.so` with the `-rasm-verify` is the implementation of RASM in LLVM;
-- `libINTER_RASM` with the `-rasm_verify` is the implementation of RASM that achieves inter-function CFC.
+- `libINTER_RASM` with the `-rasm-verify` is the implementation of RASM that achieves inter-function CFC.

 ### Example of compilation with ASPIS (sEDDI + RASM)
 First, compile the codebase with the appropriate front-end.